Federal Government to Start Amnesty for Illegal Immigrant Spouses

 The new program, announced by President Joe Biden in June, enables illegal immigrants who are married to U.S. citizens to avoid deportation and remain in the United States while seeking legal status.

-The program only applies to illegal immigrants who have lived in the country for at least 10 years as of June 17.
+The program applies only to illegal immigrants who have lived in the country for at least 10 years as of June 17.

 Government officials estimate that 500,000 illegal immigrant spouses of U.S. citizens are eligible for the program.
 About 50,000 children of these spouses are also eligible for the process.

-Before Wednesday, officials had not disclosed details such as when the program would start.
+Before July 17, officials had not disclosed details such as when the program would start.

-USCIS officials, while revealing the start date for accepting applications, said that additional details are still not being made available.
+USCIS officials, while revealing the start date for accepting applications, said additional details are still not being made available.

 “You cannot apply for this process yet,” the agency said in a statement.
 “We will publish a Federal Register notice that will further explain eligibility and the application process, including the form to use, and the associated filing fees.
 If you apply before the implementation date in the Federal Register notice, we will reject your application.”

-Officials emphasized that illegal immigrants must not have any criminal history, and “otherwise merit a favorable exercise of discretion.”
+Officials emphasized that illegal immigrants must not have any criminal history and “otherwise merit a favorable exercise of discretion.”
 Evidence supporting applications can include marriage certificates, birth certificates, and rent receipts.

 More information on the requirements will be included in the Federal Register notice.